Gerard Donovan

 Derek Hand, ‘Seen through a glass darkly’, review of Schopenhauer’s Telescope, in The Irish Times (24 May 2004), p.12: ‘Schopenhauer’s Telescope opens simply enough, with a man digging a hole and another man standing over him, watching.
 It is snowing heavily, and the light of the afternoon is failing.
 The reasons for [this] are not immediately clear. [...]
 The two men begin to talk.
 Moments from the past are dwelt upon: moments, that underpin the cruelty and destruction that humans can inflict on one another.
 They role-play, they mimic, they creatively imagine the past, all in an attempt to come to some understanding about the evil that men do.
 Thus, the reader is presented with, among other things. a mock-documentary about Genghis Khan and a television news report about the Mongol invasion of Eastern Europe.
 There are, too, digressions into “snow” and “wind”, for instance.
 There is also one, in the mode of Flann O’Brien’s meditations on molecules, which considers the properties of holes. / Much of this is entertaining, certainly early on. [...]
 What materialises in this prolonged debate Is opposing conceptions of history. [...]
 It is at the level of form that reservations can he raised about Schopenhauer’s Telescope. [...]
 Like a Socratic dialogue, the outcome of the argument, undoubtedly fluid at the beginning, seems predetermined as the novel comes to the close.
 [However, it is refreshing in a world so full of post-modern ironic indifference that Donovan is prepared to have something to say and not merely content to amuse. [...]’
 (See full text, infra.)

 Matthew Kirkpatrick, review of Schopenhauer’s Telescope, on Blookslut [Chicago] ((Oct.
 2003): ‘[...] two men on opposite sides of an unnamed civil war stand on a hill in the brutal cold.
 One man watches over the other as he is ordered to dig a hole.
 The two know each other and each recounts his story as the day grows longer and colder and the hole deeper. [...]
 The novel is highly allegoric and not really historical.
 The details of the war and the country would only serve to steer the reader to a more literal reading of the events and would have placed an even greater burden on Donovan to get the facts straight.
 That’s not the kind of novel he wanted to write [...]
 The topics of the book are philosophical and range from the nature of evil to the importance of history.
 Both men are extremely intelligent, a testament to Donovan’s own intelligence, and I liked learning about them.
 The stylish writing is appropriately weighted to the topics of the book without being overwrought. [...]
 Schopenhauer’s Telescope is not perfect, but it’s ambitious and accomplished.
 Donovan should be proud of the novel and I recommend it despite its few flaws.
 The story is stimulating and rewarding, and Donovan’s poetic prose is especially enjoyable to read while we stand with the characters in the cold, waiting for the hole to be done.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 John Kenny, ‘The drugs don’t work’, review of Doctor Salt, in The Irish Times (15 Jan.
 2005), Weekend, p.10: ‘There were some problems, mainly the occasionally flagging pace, with Donovan’s well-received and Booker long-listed first novel, Schopenhauer’s Telescope (2003), but his talent for a humour too bizarre and philosophically troubled to be simply called tragicomedy was already clear. [...]
 If Schopenhauer’s Telescope was better received in Europe because it touched on nerves still smarting from ethnic conflict and civil wars, Doctor Salt is distinctly American in its theme and setting.
 In Salt Lake City, a volatile young man named Sunless has for months been boarding the Pharmalak train to take him to the Pharmalak hospital where television screens simultaneously advertise diagnosis of, and the in-house cures for, the latest mental illnesses (Web-Reflex Disorder; Expanded Depersonalization Syndrome; Chronic Generalised Anxiety Syndrome …).’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Anne Fogarty, ‘Donovan’s spare but poetic style captures the intense anguish of grief and the permutations of loss.
 At one point Winsome reflects that now he knows what gone really means: “It means no one sees how you live, what you do.”
 However, the novel complicates this fable of elemental emotion by turning it into a saga of revenge and of spiralling violence. [...]
 Julius Winsome can be read as an oblique commentary on contemporary American politics and modern society and as an allegory tracing the thin dividing lines between humanity and savagery.
 The controlled compression of Donovan’s finely etched narrative, however, means that its moral reckonings remain open and ambiguous.
 This tale of loneliness, pain and terrible retribution set in the remote borderlands of northern Maine insinuates us skilfully into the conflicting emotions of its protagonist.
 It also transports us to a geographical locale of small towns and snow-laden forests and landscapes that are sharply observed and symbolically potent.
 Julius Winsome is at once an accomplished and haunting story for our times and a timeless fable of loss, isolation and violence.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [ top ]